 - HID car headlights (appear blue when lit)

-- High Intenisty Discharge (HID) bulbs (such as: mercury vapor, metal halide, etc.)
+- High Intensity Discharge (HID) bulbs (such as: mercury vapor, metal halide, etc.)

-Vermont residents, small businesses and institutions (such as schools) can recycle fluorescent bulbs at a number of retail locations (see link below).
-This is a new recycling program, so check back frequently as more retail locations are added to the list.
-Some locations may only be accepting compact fluorescent bulbs (CFLs) at this time.
+Vermont's Lamp Law provides a manufacturer-funded collection and recycling program for mercury-containing bulbs.
+Vermont residents, small businesses and institutions (such as schools) can recycle mercury-containing bulbs (including all fluorescent) at a number of municipal and retail locations across the state (see list of locations below).
 Any number of CFLs can be accepted and there is a limit of ten or fewer of other bulbs (such as linear tubes) per visit.

 Note: Broken bulbs are not accepted.
 If you have questions, please contact us at 800-974-9559.